jundalisay/sp/content/en/research/blavatsky/doctrine/part-3/section-07.md

 We do not know what life is; but no more do we know what the force is that set the stars in motion....

-Living beings are heavy, and therefore subject to gravitation; they are the seat of numerous and various physico-chemical phenomena which are indispensable to their existence, and which must be referred to the action of etherodynamy [electricity, heat, etc.].
+Living beings are heavy, and therefore subject to gravitation.

+They are the seat of numerous and various physico-chemical phenomena which are indispensable to their existence, and which must be referred to the action of etherodynamy [electricity, heat, etc.].
 But these phenomena are here manifested under the influence of another force....

 Life is not antagonistic to the inanimate forces, but it governs and rules their action by its laws.937